chart21/TTP-Comparison/Readme.md

 First configure the program using config.sh then compile ttp_main.cpp and player_main.cpp.
 Local inputs of each player are fetched from the Player-Data folder.

 ### Configuaration
 Run config.sh with your desired parameters.
+You can also manually edit the config.h file.

 ```
 Usage: ./config.sh -b base_port -n num_inputs -t datatype -p num_input_players -f function_name -o operator -i input_length